Purpose

 The output ItemModel is continuously updated to reflect changes to the input ItemModel, so items may appear in or vanish from the output ItemModel if their attribute values change.

-To correctly update the child indicator of items this filter will also retrieve the children of an item that a consumer attached to the output did not request; this may be of importance for source ItemModels that create child items on demand.
-You may want to use the Filter Mode DirectMatchOrHasChildren in this case, which avoids this behavior, but does not update the child indicator before the item is expanded.
+To correctly update the child indicator of items, this filter will also retrieve the children of an item that a consumer attached to the output did not request; this may be of importance for source ItemModels that create child items on demand.
+Consider using the Filter Mode DirectMatchOrHasChildren in this case, as is avoids this behavior, though it does not update the child indicator before the item is expanded.

 Windows